Note: This post was first published in March 2021 and updated in October 2022

 Making a lot of money for the firm, having a crucial skillset, or having options are all part of the recipe.

 And while he clearly isn’t afraid to hurt some feelings (are you an obedient dog? or a free wolf?), he also points out the explicit trade-offs.

 Sure, a dog’s life might well end (and often does) when his owner passes away.
 But wolves face existential risks every day of their lives.

 Yes, it’s uncomfortable losing that biweekly paycheck you’ve grown so accustomed to.
-But how about you try not knowing where your next dollar will come from?
+But how about not knowing where your next dollar will come from?